kakirastern/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ## Comparing Model Performance

-My method(s) to compare models before and after conversion to Intermediate Representations were to use some performance counts measure to gauge performance with the stats of the output of the converted model.
+My method(s) to compare models before and after conversion to Intermediate Representations were to use some performance measure to gauge performance with the stats of the output of the converted model.

 The difference between model accuracy pre- and post-conversion was more or less the same after the conversion, even though the performance pre-conversion was a lot more accurate.